Andrea Danyluk: Career

-After working in industry for several years, Danyluk joined Williams College as an assistant professor in 1993.
+After working in industry for several years, Danyluk joined Williams College as an assistant professor in 1993, becoming the first woman hired into the College's computer science department.
 At Williams, she chaired the computer science department from 2005 to 2008, and the cognitive science program from 2005 to 2006.
 She was acting dean of the faculty from 2009 to 2010.
 She was Dennis A. Meenan '54 Third Century Professor of Computer Science at Williams College from 2012 to 2018, and was given the Mary A. and William Wirt Warren Professorship in 2018.

 She also worked at Northeastern University as a visiting director and founding director of a master's program aimed at computer science students who studied other subjects as undergraduates.
 She was associated with Northeastern as a member of the advisory council of the Center for Inclusive Computing.

 Danyluk was a proponent of event-driven programming in lower-level computer science education.

 With Kim Bruce and Thomas Murtagh, she was the author of a textbook that follows this view, Java: An Eventful Approach (Prentice Hall, 2006).